worldmobilegroup/aya-node/docs/guide_join_devnet.md

 In the next step we want to add our validator account to a wallet and connect with the development frontend.
 You can use another account as the one generated before to register the session keys but you need to set the session keys which belong to the validator.

 Please follow the instructions in the [Custom Account Guide](https://github.com/worldmobilegroup/aya-node/blob/main/docs/guide_custom_account.md) to install Talisman.
-Than use the mnemonic generated earlier for your validator to restore the wallet in Talisman.
+Than use the mnemonic generated earlier for your validator to restore the wallet in Talisman (or use another wallet).

 Add the following Network to Talisman (Polkadot):
 ![AyA-DevNet RPC Endpoint](assets/talisman_aya_devnet.png)

-Refresh the Polkadot-JS development front-end, connect the new wallet in Talisman to the Polkadot-JS front end, you should see your account now and if the setup of the RPC endpoint worked correctly you are able to sign and submit transactions with that account.
+Refresh the Polkadot-JS development front-end, then connect the new wallet in Talisman to the Polkadot-JS front end.
+You should see your account now and if the setup of the RPC endpoint worked correctly you are able to sign and submit transactions with that account.

 ### Get FERN
 You need to get some FERN tokens from the faucet to pay for transaction fees.